 If you're planning on using WooCommerce as your eCommerce product, you can enable restricted access through an additional extension to this most popular of online shop extensions: WooCommerce Memberships.

-This is one of the most popular and probably the best WordPress pro plugin for membership sites.
+This is one of the most popular and probably the best WordPress pro plugin for membership sites - and we've looked at this product in detail here.

 As you can see below, this extension allows you to create specific rules to be able to restrict specific parts only to users who are paid-up members of the site.